 STEP I: Write a post on the course projects blog

 1. Posting to the class projects blog is restricted.
 To get permission, email the instructor Eric Charry (echarry) the name of the person designated to upload your group’s project.
-If that person already posted for the midterm project, then they still have permission and there’s no need to email the instructor.
+If you already received permission to post your midterm project, then you still have permission and can skip this step.

 2. Once you get permission, go to the class projects blog: musc108proj.blogs.wesleyan.edu

-Login (under “meta” way at the bottom on the left side) with your Wes email username (e.g. gcostanza) and email password (e.g. bosco).
+Login (under “Meta” way at the bottom on the right side) with your Wes email username (e.g. gcostanza) and email password (e.g. bosco).
+(Don’t use your full @wesleyan.edu address here.)
 Click “Write a post” (or possibly Posts: Add New or New: Post).
 Title your project as follows: Group name: “Name of Piece”